Chillu1/ModiBuff/README.md

 StrongHit".
 Essentially a hit that deals more than half units health in damage (ex. game logic).

-> Important: there can only be one callback `CallbackUnit` per modifier, but there can be
+> Important: all versions before 0.4/latest master can only have one callback `CallbackUnit` per modifier.
-> multiple effects that trigger on that callback.

 ```csharp
 Add("InitAddDamageRevertibleHalfHealthCallback")